dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-overview.md

 Dapr works seamlessly with any user application container image, regardless of its origin.
 Simply [initialize Dapr]({{< ref install-dapr-selfhost.md >}}) and add the [Dapr annotations]({{< ref arguments-annotations-overview.md >}}) to your Kubernetes definition to add the Dapr sidecar.

-The Dapr control-plane and sidecar images come from the [daprio Docker Hub](https://hub.docker.com/u/daprio) container registry, which is a public registry.
+The Dapr control plane and sidecar images come from the [daprio Docker Hub](https://hub.docker.com/u/daprio) container registry, which is a public registry.

 For information about:
 - Pulling your application images from a private registry, reference the [official Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).